pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative100SelfService.md

     ![](images/100/SelfServ08.png)

-- The **DevCS** instance will show a Status of **Creating service...** for several minutes.
+- The **DevCS** instance will show a Status of **Creating service...** for some time as the software/image to support your developer cloud services is being started and configured.

     ![](images/100/SelfServ09.png)

 - Once the Instance is ready, it will show a **Created On** date.
 You can periodically click on the refresh icon to refresh the page.
+You can also click on the **Activity** tab to see log information.

     ![](images/100/SelfServ10.png)

 - Click on the **Hamburger Menu** to the right of the DevCS Services, and then click on **Access Service Instance** to load the Developer Cloud Service Console.
-If you happen to receive a message saying that the **Page isn't working**, click on the **Reload** button.
+If you happen to receive a message saying that the ***Page isn't working***, click on the **Reload** button.

     ![](images/100/SelfServ11.png)